harskish/ganspace/README.md

 * Joel Simon from ArtBreeder for providing us with the landscape model for StyleGAN.<br>(unfortunately we cannot distribute this model)
 * David Bau and colleagues for the excellent [GAN Dissection][gandissect] project.
 * Justin Pinkney for the [Awesome Pretrained StyleGAN][pretrained_stylegan] collection.
-* Toumas Kynkäänniemi for giving us a helping hand with the experiments.
+* Tuomas Kynkäänniemi for giving us a helping hand with the experiments.
 * The Aalto Science-IT project for providing computational resources for this project.

 ## License